jkpdino/parrot/README.md

 ## Language Model

 The Parrot Language Model is a small AI LM which can run on any PC.
 Similar to ChatGPT, Parrot can complete a sentence with a context.

+## Future Ideas

+- Add memory to transformers
+- Weave a AIs together to form a super-AI
+  - Language Model with a logic AI to control its output